 If you need help call 1-877-921-2434.
 One of our dedicated Retirement Representatives will be happy to assist.

 If neither the individual nor their spouse has access to an employer’s plan, a contribution to a Traditional IRA may make sense, as it will be fully deductible no matter how much they earn.
 However, if either is covered by an employer’s retirement plan, they would need to factor in how much income is earned to see if a contribution to a Traditional IRA would be deductible.

 Earned income would include wages, salaries, tips, and bonuses.
 It would not include income from dividends, pensions, or annuities.
 Individuals or their spouse must have earned income to contribute to either a Traditional or Roth IRA.

 Tax-filing status is another factor in determining the amount that an individual can contribute to a Roth IRA, or whether you can deduct a Traditional IRA contribution.
-For example, if an individual is covered by an employer’s retirement plan, is married filing jointly, and the combined household annual income in 2016 or 2017 is:
+For example, if an individual is covered by an employer’s retirement plan, is married filing jointly, and the combined household annual income is: